bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 **Server name:** Shows the currently defined connection location.
 When you click ‘Server name’ and log in (if prompted to do so), the server name and the client and server versions are displayed.

 ## Part 5 - Creating a Cube from Tabular Data in Cube Designer

+This workflow uses two sample tabular data Excel files to demonstrate the concepts of intrinsic and forced-designation headers.
+See About [Using Tabular Data to Create Cubes](https://docs.oracle.com/en/cloud/paas/analytics-cloud/esugc/using-tabular-data-create-cubes.html)

+1. In Excel, on the ‘Cube Designer’ ribbon, click ‘Catalog’.

+2. On the Cloud Files dialog box, under Catalog, go to ‘gallery/Technical/Table Format’ as shown below, then select a sample tabular data file: `Unstr_Hints.xlsx: Intrinsic headers`

+3. Double click on the above directed file.

+4. On the `Cube Designer` ribbon, select `Transform Data`

+5. On the `Transform Data` dialog box, enter an application and cube name, if you want to change the default names that are prepopulated.

+The application name is based on the source file name without the extension and the cube name is based on the worksheet name.

+`Unstr_Hints.xlsx: Application name is Unstr_Hints and the cube name is SpendHistory`

+6. Press `Preview Data` The workbook is sent to Essbase19c for analysis and the relationships are returned for viewing.

+7. When you are ready to create the cube, click `Run`

+8. (Optional) When asked if you want to see the cube job status, click `Yes`

+The newly created application and cube are listed on the Applications home page in the cloud service and are available in Cube Designer.
+Now that the cube has been created from the tabular data, you can export the cube to an application workbook.

+9. On the `Cube Designer` ribbon, select `Private / Local` , then select `Export Cube to Application Workbook`

+10. On the `Export Cube to Application Workbook` dialog box, select the application and cube, and then select `Run`

+To create a cube in the cloud service, see Creating a Cube from Tabular Data.

+With this, we saw how a normal flat file excel sheet is converted into an Essbase Application and a Cube.
+We could get the DBX (Design by Example) file in a matter of seconds with the dynamic capabilities of Essbase powered by Cube Designer plugin.

 ## Part 6 - Updating Cubes Incrementally in Cube Designer

+Updating a cube is how you load dimensions and members to a cube outline using a data source and a rules file.
+You can also use the cloud service to add dimensions and members manually.
+Here in an existing cube, you can update a dimension, or add a new one.

+*Note:* You cannot use Cube Designer to delete dimension in an existing cube.

+After making changes to the metadata such as adding a new dimension, members etc. in the Cube.Generations sheet.

+        a.
+We will be adding a new member “Week” to the “Calendar” dimension.
+        b.
+We will be adding a new dimension “Sales” with one member as “Measures”.

+13.png
+14.png

+1. In Excel, on the Cube Designer ribbon, select Build Cube. .

+Note : Before executing next step change the Application name & the Database name in the Essbase.Cube sheet of DBX file as below.

+2. Choose `Update Cube – Retain all data` option from the Build Option menu and click RUN.

+When an outline is changed by a dimension build, the database may be restructured.
+Each of these options specifies how data values are handled during restructures:

+**a.
+Update Cube - Retain All Data**
+All data values are preserved.

+**b.
+Update Cube - Retain Input Data**
+All blocks (both upper-and lower-level) that contain loaded data are preserved.

+*Note:* This option applies only to block storage cubes.

+**c.
+Update Cube - Retain Leaf Data**
+Only leaf (level 0) values are preserved.
+If all data is required for calculation resides in leaf members, then you should select this option.
+If selected, then all upper-level blocks are deleted before the cube is restructured.
+Therefore, the disk space required for restructuring is reduced, and calculation time is improved.
+When the cube is recalculated, the upper-level blocks are re-created.

+**d.
+Update Cube - Remove All Data**
+All data values are cleared.

+`Note: This option applies only to block storage cubes.`

+`Note: Dimension build definitions are contained within the application workbook and automatically generate the necessary rules files.
+You do not select a rules file when building dimensions in Cube Designer.`

 ## Part 7 - Overview of the WEB-UI
 ## Part 8 - Data Load to Cube
 ## Part 9 - Calculating Essbase Cube